-All multiple-choice questions are scored the same way: one point for each correct answer and zero points for incorrect answers.
+All multiple-choice questions are scored by giving 1 point for each correct answer.
 No points are subtracted for incorrect answers or answers left blank.
-The table below shows you all the scores you'll receive on the SAT.
+Hard questions count the same as easier questions.
+You won't lose any points for guessing, so try to answer every question.
+The table shows all the scores you'll receive on the SAT.

-SAT Score Reported Details Score Range Total Score Sum of the two section scores 400-1600 Section Scores (2) Evidence-Based Reading and Writing, and Math 200-800 Test Scores (3) Reading, Writing and Language, and Math 10-40 Essay Scores (3) (if the SAT Essay is taken) Reading, Analysis, and Writing 2-8 Cross-Test Scores (2) Analysis in History/Social Studies and Analysis in Science: Based on selected questions in the Reading Test, Writing and Language Test, and Math Test.
+SAT Score Reported Details Score Range Total Score Sum of the 2 section scores 400-1600 Section Scores (2) Evidence-Based Reading and WritingMath 200-800 Test Scores (3) ReadingWriting and LanguageMath 10-40 Essay Scores (3) (if the SAT Essay is taken) ReadingAnalysisWriting 2-8 Cross-Test Scores (2) Based on select questions in the Reading Test, Writing and Language Test, and Math Test.
 These scores show how well you use your skills to analyze texts and solve problems in these subject areas.
-10-40 Subscores (7) Reading and Writing and Language: Command of Evidence and Words in Context.
-Writing and Language: Expression of Ideas and Standard English Conventions.
-Math: Heart of Algebra, Problem Solving and Data Analysis, and Passport to Advanced Math.
-1-15
+Analysis in History/Social Studies Analysis in Science 10-40 Subscores (7) Reading and Writing and Language: Command of Evidence and Words in Context Writing and Language: Expression of Ideas and Standard English Conventions Math: Heart of Algebra, Problem Solving and Data Analysis, and Passport to Advanced Math 1-15